IBM/kif/docs/tutorial.md

 > `(3a)` (**Statement** (**Item** [Adam](http://www.wikidata.org/entity/Q70899)) (**SomeValueSnak** (**Property** [date of birth](http://www.wikidata.org/entity/P569))))<br/>
 > `(3b)` (**Statement** (**Item** [Adam](http://www.wikidata.org/entity/Q70899)) (**NoValueSnak** (**Property** [father](http://www.wikidata.org/entity/P22))))

-The last filter parameter we want to mention is *language*, which controls the language of the returned text values.
+The last filter parameter we want to mention in this section is *language*, which controls the language of the returned text values.
 If *language* is not given, [`filter()`][kif_lib.Store.filter] returns statements with text values in any language:

 === "Python"